Thursday 18 July 2019

 Magnet keeper to prevent demagnetising - in case it is required;

-The magnet will demagnetise if separated from the armature so if you remove the armature you need to replace it with a keeper such as another armature.
-A magnet keeper is a piece of soft iron that conducts magnetism very efficiently.
+The magnet will demagnetise if separated from the armature so if you remove the armature you need to replace it with a keeper such as another armature, by sliding the keeper in as you push the armature out, so that the magnetic circuit is not broken even briefly.
+A magnet keeper is a piece of soft iron that conducts magnetism very efficiently with low hysteresis losses.
 Mu-metal that transformers, motors, generators, and the screen on an old colour TV Cathode Ray Tube use are ideal.
-The metal should not be bent or hammered because this hardens the metal and reduces the metal's desired qualities so you should minimise the amount of work you do on the metal.
+You need to avoid or minimise how much the metal is worked on bent or hammer it because this hardens the metal and reduces the metal's desired magnetic conducting and flux change handling qualities.

 Colour TV, Cathode Ray Tube magnetic screening is made of mu-metal.
 Microwave oven transformer with high leakage inductance - pictured left.
 Single-phase shaded pole induction motor - pictured right.